 Of course, there is nothing wrong with the occasional flat-ironing.
 Teaching them the different ways they can handle their hair is just as important.

-Every year, interracial families becomes a more common sight in America and across the globe.
+Every year, interracial families become a more common sight in America and across the globe.
 This creates the perfect opportunity for families to learn about each other’s differences from not just a cultural, but a physical standpoint as well.

 The growing trend helps us to transcend cultural barriers, and to appreciate each other’s differences (and similarities) as a part of who we are as unique and wholesome beings.

 If you believe there’s any tip I’ve missed that mothers could find useful, feel free to fill in the blanks in the comments.
-We’re all here to learn from each other, and comments are always welcome.
+We’re here to learn from each other, and comments are always welcome.